 Of course, bodies usually emit thermal radiation AND reflect EMR at the same time.

 Recall continuum means there are NO "missing points".
 The real numbers are a continuum of numbers.
-Integers and rational numbers are NOT continuums.
+Integers and rational numbers are NOT continuums of numbers.

-Actually crystalline solids like rocks can have broad emission and absorption bands (HI-92), and so do NOT necessarily radiate a continuum.
-We will NOT go into that detail here.
+Actually, crystalline solids like rocks can have broad emission and absorption bands (HI-92), and so do NOT necessarily radiate a continuum NOT counting a low-level background continuum of emission which alwmost always present for all radiators.
+We will NOT go into that detail about crystalline solids here.

 The blackbody spectra for 3 temperatures are illustrated in Image 1.